XpressAI/xircuits.io/docs/main/examples/computer-vision/keras.md

 # Keras

-Before running this example, ensure that you have already installed the keras related packages.
+Before running this example, ensure that you have already installed the Keras related packages.
 You can do this by:

 ```
-$ pip install xircuits[learning]
+$ pip install xircuits[tensorflow_keras]
 ```

+or alternatively use the `requirements.txt` in the `xai_components/xai_tensorflow_keras` directory.

 ## Loading a Keras Model and Performing Inference

 ![xircuit-runner](/img/docs/xircuits-runner.gif)